5 Seconds of Summer discography

-Australian pop rock band 5 Seconds of Summer have released five studio albums, two live albums, seven extended plays, 26 singles, four promotional singles, and 25 music videos.
-All four of their studio albums debuted at number one in Australia and all have debuted at number one, within the top three, and within top 10 on a multitude of charts in many other countries.
+Australian pop rock band 5 Seconds of Summer have released six studio albums, three live albums, eight extended plays, 32 singles, four promotional singles, one video album, and 35 music videos.
+All five of their studio albums debuted at number one in Australia and all have debuted at number one, within the top three, and within top 10 on a multitude of charts in many other countries.
 According to Billboard, since 2014, 5 Seconds of Summer have sold more than ten million albums, sold over two million concert tickets worldwide, and the band's songs streams surpass seven billion, making them one of Australia's most successful musical exports in history.

 On 5 February 2014, 5 Seconds of Summer's debut single "She Looks So Perfect" was released.
 It debuted at number one in four countries, including the United Kingdom, where 5 Seconds of Summer became the fourth Australian band to top the UK Singles Chart and the first since "Don't Call Me Baby" by Madison Avenue in May 2000.
 On 13 May 2014, the band announced their debut album, named 5 Seconds of Summer, which was released on 22 July 2014.
 It debuted at number one in Australia and the US.
 On 23 October 2015, the band released their second album Sounds Good Feels Good.
 The album peaked at number one in the charts of ten countries, including Australia, Canada, Ireland, the UK and the US.
 The band released "Jet Black Heart" as the third and final single from the album.
 It peaked at number thirty-four in Australia, number sixty in the UK, number seventy-eight in Ireland and number ninety-five in the US.